bryanlougheed/orbitalchime/README.md

 # orbitalthebox python package

 ## Short description
 A package for using orbital parameters to carry out various irradiance calculations for Earth.
 Beta version.
-A release version is coming, which will also have a jupyter notebook tutorial.
+A release version is coming...

 ## Install
 Install (or upgrade) the package in your python environment using the `pip` terminal command (you may need to [install](https://github.com/git-guides/install-git) `git` first):